Notice

 Note

-Printing stats does not require the profiler to be running and does not dump the heap allocation information to a file.
+The reporting of stats with this command does not require the profiler to be running and does not dump the heap allocation information to a file.

 Dumping Heap Information